- 5 min ago Nobel Winners 2019: Amul Honours Abhijit Banerjee And Esther Duflo With It's Doodle

 Infrastructure to collect eyes must also be there.

-The number of eye banks are less.
+The number of eye banks is less.
 And in smaller towns there are none.
 So if someone wants to donate his eyes, who will he contact?

 And if they live 100 km away from the eye bank, the bank won't be able to reach them on time because there is a time limit to donation [4-6 hours after death].